AlainParadis/designschool/_setups/day1-cg2.md

   Go to the Creative Cloud icon in your menu bar.
 Make sure to run any updates that are there.

-  #### Calendars

-  We've done something new this semester.
-You can now subscribe to the schedule for your courses online.
-Go here to <a href="calendars.html" title="Subscribe to Calendars">subscribe to Calendars</a>.

   #### Mouse & Adaptor

   Bring a mouse to every class.
 It's not efficient to work on your trackpad.
 Just keep the mouse in your bag.
 Optionally, you could <a href="https://www.apple.com/ca/shop/product/MMEL2AM/A/thunderbolt-3-usb-c-to-thunderbolt-2-adapter" title="Thunderbolt 3 USB-C to Thunderbolt 2 adaptor" target="_blank">purchase this adaptor</a> to connect to displays.
 Bring a pair of earphones/headphones to listen to tutorials.